 Notice of Proposed Flood Alleviation Works on Peckham Rye Common

-The slope of mound is negligible at the edges and increases to 1:3 where the common is lowest in the middle area and will therefore have some, albeit minimal impact on the common access.
-However, this will be mitigated by providing a DDA compliant access around the mound, with a slope of 1:25.
-Moreover, a slope of 1:3 at the steepest section is still considered gentle and therefore the impact on visibility will also be minimal.
-Proposed works in the 'Northern Triangle' and 'Donkey Ride' will have a positive environmental impact on the common and its users.
+Of these, only the flood alleviation bunds are subject to consent under Article 12.
+The northern bund which has a slope of 1:3 at the steepest points will have some, albeit minimal, impact on the common access; however, this will be mitigated by providing a DDA compliant access around the bund, with a slope of 1:25.
+Moreover, a slope of 1:3 is very gentle and therefore the impact on visibility will be minimal.
+The southern bund also has a gentle slope of 1:3 and is sited to minimise impact on visibility and accessibility.
+Proposed works in the Northern Triangle and Donkey Ride will have a positive environmental impact on the common.

-- application form (pdf, 355kb)
+- application form (pdf, 442kb)

-- Peckham Rye Master Map (July 2019) (pdf, 5.3mb)
+- Peckham Rye master map (pdf, 695kb)

-Page last updated: 08 August 2019
+Page last updated: 21 October 2020